WCKDNaz/wckdnaz.github.io/picoctf/pico-challenges.md

 ---
 # General Challenges - PicoCTF
 The following challenges are the ones that I felt were a bit higher than introductory, in my opinion, and were fun challenges to complete.
+The goal of each challenge is to obtain a certain flag value, some challenges require you to download certain files, please refer to challenge name on PicoCTF, if you so wish to try and solve it yourself or follow my methods.

 ## Challenge: Can You See
 ```